 Overall, the Razer Pro Type is much better than the Logitech MX Keys.
 They're both designed with productivity in mind and share similar features like wireless connectivity, multi-device pairing, and a full-size layout with backlit keys.
 However, the Razer is a mechanical keyboard with Razer Orange switches and provides a significantly better typing experience than the scissor switches on the Logitech.
 The Logitech has better compatibility with various operating systems, but the Razer is more customizable because every key is programmable.

-The Razer Pro Type is marginally better than the Razer BlackWidow Elite overall; however, they're very different keyboards.
-The Pro Type is a wireless keyboard designed for productivity with multi-device pairing capabilities, while the Elite is a wired-only keyboard intended primarily for gaming.
+The Razer Pro Type and the Razer BlackWidow Elite are very different keyboards.
+The Pro Type is a wireless keyboard designed for productivity with multi-device pairing capability, while the Elite is a wired-only keyboard intended primarily for gaming.
 The Elite has more features, such as full RGB backlighting, dedicated media controls, onboard memory, and a wrist rest.
-Also, the Elite is more customizable because it's available with different types of switches.
-The Pro Type is only available with Razer Orange switches.
+Also, the Elite is more customizable because it's available with different types of switches, while the Pro Type is only available with Razer Orange switches.
+The Elite has lower latency, and its Razer Orange switches have a shorter pre-travel distance and lower operating force than the ones on the Pro Type.

-The Razer Pro Type is marginally better than the SteelSeries Apex Pro overall; however, they're quite different.
-The Razer is a wireless keyboard with multi-device pairing capability, and it provides a better typing experience.
-The SteelSeries has more features, such as dedicated media controls, a customizable OLED screen, and a USB passthrough.
-Also, it has full RGB backlighting and comes with a wrist rest.
+The Razer Pro Type and the SteelSeries Apex Pro are very different.
+The Razer is a wireless productivity keyboard with multi-device pairing capability, while the SteelSeries is a wired gaming keyboard.
+The Razer has tactile switches and provides a better typing experience.
+On the other hand, the SteelSeries has more features, such as dedicated media controls, a customizable OLED screen, and a USB passthrough.
+Also, the SteelSeries has lower latency, and it lets you customize the pre-travel distance to your liking.

 The Razer Pro Type is better than the Das Keyboard X50Q.
 The Razer has better build quality, wireless connectivity, and a multi-device pairing feature.
 It also provides a better typing experience and has better software support.
 On the other hand, the Das Keyboard has dedicated media controls, full RGB backlighting, and a wrist rest.